Fact-checked by the ZeroinDaily editorial team

 Microsoft Teams Is the Better Choice When…

-- You already pay for Microsoft 365 — Teams is essentially free in your bundle.
+- You already pay for Microsoft 365, Teams is included in your bundle at no added per-seat cost.

-- Your workflows depend on SharePoint, OneDrive, Outlook, or Power BI.
+- Your workflows depend on SharePoint, OneDrive, or Power BI.

 - You need enterprise-grade compliance for healthcare, finance, or government sectors.